 When managing capital, the Company's objective is to ensure the entity continues as a going concern as well as to maintain optimal returns to shareholders and benefits for other stakeholders.
-The Company's capital items are cash, marketable securities and common shares.
+The Company's capital items are cash and cash equivalents, marketable securities and share capital.
 Management adjusts the capital structure as necessary in order to support the acquisition, exploration and development of mineral properties.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management team to sustain the future development of the business.